-Spreadsheets are typically either automated exports or updated manually.
-Generally, an automated export of your data will be formatted correctly in Grow; however, if you are manually entering data you may need to do some prep work.
+Spreadsheets typically consist of 1.
+Automated exports from Grow or 2.
+Files you are updating manually.
+Generally, an automated export of your data will be formatted correctly in Grow; however, if you are manually entering data, you may need to do some prep work.

 Here are a few basic principles to formatting spreadsheets: